 How do I find an interpreter?

-You can find an interpreter by searching the registers held by the regulatory bodies: National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD), Regulatory Body of Sign Language Interpreters (RBSLI) and Scottish Association of Sign Language Interpreters (SASLI).
+You can find an interpreter by searching the registers held by the regulatory bodies: National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD), Regulatory Body of Sign Language Interpreters (RBSLI) and Scottish Register of Language Professionals with the Deaf Community (The Scottish Register).

 Registered BSL/English interpreters (RSLIs) have been assessed as safe to practice and can be held accountable via a complaints procedure.
 Trainee interpreters (TSLIs) who are in the process of completing a recognised interpreter training course are also regulated by NRCPD and can also be booked for appropriate assignments.